fortio/fortio/README.md

 Using server key /path/to/fortio/server.key to construct TLS credentials
 ```
 * Next, use `grpcping` with the `-cacert` flag. `/path/to/fortio/ca.crt` is the path to the CA certificate
-that issued the server certificate:
+that issued the server certificate for `localhost`.
+In our example, the server certificate is
+`/path/to/fortio/server.crt`:
 ```
 $ fortio grpcping -cacert /path/to/fortio/ca.crt localhost
 Using server certificate /path/to/fortio/ca.crt to construct TLS credentials